soundpost1682/simpleTodoList/README.md

-# A simple Todo List
+# A simple Todo List for practice
 https://simpletodolists.netlify.app/